Tool to identify a hash (hash fingerprint) automatically and recognize the algorithm(s) potentially used.

 Example: e9837d47b610ee29399831f917791a44 is a hash of the MD5 algorithm (32 hexadecimal characters)

 The identifier uses a database of over 400 hash algorithm formats called Haiti.
-This database was developed by Orange Cyberdefense here (link) (MIT License) and maintained by noraj.
+This database was developed by Orange Cyberdefense here (MIT License) and maintained by noraj.

-Hash Identifier on dCode.fr [online website], retrieved on 2022-08-08,
+In a scientific article or book, the recommended bibliographic citation is: Hash Identifier on dCode.fr [online website], retrieved on 2025-04-26,